-- Before bed, stretch out your calves.
+- Before bed, stretch out your calves

 - Sit in a very warm bath with Epsom salts.

-Lingo Lesson: What Is a Doula?
+20 Weeks Pregnant Lingo Lesson: What Is a Doula?

 Derived from the ancient Greek word for maidservant, modern doulas come from the most ancient of traditions, women supporting women in childbirth and during infant care.
 Today’s doulas are trained professionals providing comfort, guidance and service before, during and/or after labor.
 Doulas don’t prescribe drugs or make medical decisions, but they offer support to the mother, child and family.
 Studies show that doula support during labor leads to happier birth experiences.

 Decide about a doula.
-Doulas aren’t typically covered by health insurance, so you’ll want to decern if hiring one fits in your budget.
+Doulas aren’t typically covered by health insurance, so you’ll want to see if hiring one fits in your budget.
 Now is the time to conduct interviews, because popular doulas are often booked months in advance.

 Buy life insurance.
 One more “adult” responsibility to check off the list, in addition to updating or creating a will.
 Read up about the different types of coverage and get referrals for local brokers.
 It’s best to shop around and compare quotes.